wamota/azure-stack-docs/azure-stack/operator/azure-stack-viewing-public-ip-address-consumption.md

 ---
-title: Manage network resouces in Azure Stack | Microsoft Docs
+title: Manage network resources in Azure Stack | Microsoft Docs
 description: Administrators can manage network resources, including the MAC address pool and the consumption of public IP addresses in a region
 services: azure-stack
 documentationcenter: ''